bootstrap-vue/bootstrap-vue/src/components/form-tags/README.md

 The scope contains attributes and event handlers that can be directly bound to _most_ custom inputs or select components (the event handlers accept both a string tag value _or_ a native event object).

+In this example, we are using the [`<b-form-tag>` helper component](#b-form-tag-helper-comonent), but feel free to render tags using standard HTML or components.

 ```html
 <template>
   <div>